Stuart Donlan

 Stuart Donlan (born 29 August 1978) is an English professional rugby league coach and former player of the 1990s and 2000s.
 He is the current head coach of Canada.
-A Lancashire representative backline player, he previously played for Super League sides Huddersfield Giants and Castleford Tigers (Heritage № 862).
+A Lancashire representative backline player, he previously played for Super League sides Huddersfield Giants and Castleford Tigers.
 Donlan began his career with hometown club Leigh Centurions in 1997 before finishing his career with Leigh in 2011 and moving into a coaching role.

 Stuart's father, Steve Donlan, was also a former professional rugby league footballer who played for Great Britain, and was a member of the Leigh team, that won the Championship at the end of the 1981–82 season.

 Donlan played for Huddersfield in the 2006 Challenge Cup Final on the wing but the Giants lost 12–42 against St. Helens.

 Having spent the final three years of his career with Leigh, Donlan became the assistant coach to Ian Millward at Castleford Tigers, one of Donlan's former clubs, after the pair previously worked together at Leigh Centurions ahead of the 2012 Super League season.
 He departed Castleford in 2013 following Millward's sacking, and later became assistant coach under Brian Noble at Salford City Reds, where he served for a year before leaving the club along with Noble in early 2014.
 He was subsequently named head coach of the Canada national team.